beckym223/manual_work/E6_long_edited.md

-used to account for over 80 percent of house- hold consumption can now be obtained in greater abundance than previously, with less "Saturation" in this context tneans that niost pur- chases are for replacement rather than for new use.
+used to account for over 80 percent of house- hold consumption can now be obtained in greater abundance than previously, with less

 ### ---Economics-1999-0-08.txt---